Artem-Viveritsa/FusionJewelryToolkit/README.md

   - **SurfaceUnfold**: Unfold curved surfaces or meshes to flat 2D sketches for pattern creation
   - **ObjectsRefold**: Refold flat patterns back onto curved surfaces with automatic body wrapping
   - ⚠️ **Note**: These features are experimental and in early preview stage.
 Feedback welcome!
-- **UI Improvements**: All commands now organized in a dedicated "Jewelry Toolkit" custom panel for easier access.
+- **UI Improvements**: ~~All commands now organized in a dedicated "Jewelry Toolkit" custom panel for easier access.~~ Moved commands back to the Solid → Create panel from the dedicated "Jewelry Toolkit" custom toolbar panel due to UI bugs where other interface elements disappeared.
 - See [full changelog](CHANGELOG.md) for complete version history.

 ---